 If you have recently submitted the Free Application for Federal Student Aid (FAFSA) then the next step would be receiving a SAR.
 This acronym SAR stands for Student Aid Report.
 Now if you have never set your eyes on a SAR before, know that it is going to be a dizzying experience.
 This paper or electronic document will look very formal, official and important with way too many acronyms and numbers.
-While this document is really long on data, it is rather short on detailed explanation and relevant information.
+While this document is really long on data, it is rather short on detailed explanations and relevant information.

 In this article, we will discuss everything you need to know about what is the Student Aid Report (SAR) in depth.